hotio/website/docs/containers/wireguard.md

 The environment variable `VPN_LAN_NETWORK` can be set to for example `192.168.1.0/24`, `192.168.1.0/24,192.168.44.0/24` or `192.168.1.33`, so you can get access to the webui or other additional ports (see below).
 If for example you were to pick `192.168.0.0/24`, every device with an ip in the range `192.168.0.0 - 192.168.0.255` on your LAN is allowed access to the webui.

-If you need to expose additional ports you can use `VPN_ADDITIONAL_PORTS`, for example `VPN_ADDITIONAL_PORTS=7878/tcp,9117/tcp`.
-Every port in this list will be blocked on the vpn interface, so that there's no risk that they might be exposed to the world via the vpn (mostly there in case your vpn provider screws up and piece of mind).
-Why would you need this?
-Wanting to route traffic from other containers over the vpn is probably the most used scenario.
+If you need to expose ports on your LAN you can use `VPN_ADDITIONAL_PORTS`.
+For example `VPN_ADDITIONAL_PORTS=7878/tcp,9117/tcp`, will block those ports on the vpn interface, so that there's no risk that they might be exposed to the world and allow access to them from your LAN.
+Some images also have a `WEBUI_PORTS` environment variable that does basically the same for the vpn part.
+For those apps that support it, it'll also change the port on which the app runs.

 This is an example of how your `wg0.conf` file should look like.
 If there's a lot of extra stuff, remove it unless you know what it's there for.